LevinHinder/CNN-Real-Time-Face-Detection/README.md

 # CNN Real Time Face Detection

-This program simulates the maximum flow through a network with the [push-relabel maximum flow algorithm](https://en.wikipedia.org/wiki/Push%E2%80%93relabel_maximum_flow_algorithm).
+This program detects faces and distiguishes between me and not me.